VaibhavSinha1908/CalculateWeekdaysApi/README.md

 2. The start and end date have to be entered in **dd/mm/yyyy** format as per applicable to .NET CultureInfo “English (Australia)”.
 3. If start date and end date are same, response returned is 0.
 4. The total calls to 3rd Party API under free tier is limited to 100 per quarter.
 Since we are upserting the queried holiday information in the database, we can query 100 distinct years.
-5. The API does not account for future dates i.e. 2021 and so on, as the 3rd party API does not support future dates/year for the free api key.
+5. The CalculateWeekdaysApi API does not account for future dates i.e. 2021 and so on, as the GetFestivo API does not support future dates/year for the free api key.

+### Scope for Improvement.
-6. The SQL server storing the holiday data is hosted within AWS to give best performance when coupled with EC2 machine.
+The SQL server storing the holiday data is hosted within AWS to give a better performance when coupled with EC2 machine.
 For even better performance, ElastiCache (Redis) can be used.